hafizn07/mini-music-player/README.md

   <br>
 </h1>

-<h4 align="center">This is a simple static mini music player build in basics of HTML, CSS and JS.
-Used Vue.js as library for javascript. </h4>
+<h4 align="center">This is a simple static mini music player build with basic HTML, CSS and JavaScript.
+Used Vue.js for creating music library in the javascript. </h4>

 <p align="center">
   <a href="#🛠-overview">Overview</a> •